uMatrix-Rules/uMatrix-Rules.github.io/Cookies-Control.md

 As how it says in [uMatrix wiki](https://github.com/gorhill/uMatrix/wiki/Cookies), uMatrix will prevent cookies `from leaving your browser`.
 By following rule sets bellow you do do further:

 Add rule `* * cookie block`, which means to block cookies globally by default.
-You can then allow them in any specific scope where you are to login.
+You will then have to allow them manually in any scope where you are to login or where cookie use case ever exists helpful to you.
 Here is an example:

     * * cookie block
     google.com accounts.google.com cookie allow